 The four required courses are: LIS453 "Systems Analysis and Management", LIS590DIL "Introduction to Digital Libraries", LIS590IML "Information Modeling", and LIS590MD "Metadata in Theory & Practice".
 Of the four required courses, only LIS 590DIL has elements of content found in collection development courses.
 LIS 590DIL (Digital Libraries Research and Practice) includes units on Intellectual Property, Security, and Privacy.
-It should be noted that the "Current Topics in Collection Development" course that is discussed above, is one of the suggested electives, but not a requirement, for the advanced degree in Digital Libraries without being exposed to the fundamentals of collection development beyond he few elements in LIS 590DIL.
+It should be noted that the "Current Topics in Collection Development" course that is discussed above, is one of the suggested electives, but not a requirement, for the advanced degree in Digital Librarianship.
+Thus is it possible for someone at Illinois to complete a degree in digital libraries without being exposed to the fundamentals of collection development beyond he few elements in LIS 590DIL.
 The focus of most of the courses in the program is on the technical side of developing and maintaining digital libraries rather than on the theoretical and managerial side of building collections.